|The author's Daisy|

 In doing so, time can be spared waiting for response from other rescue teams who upon arrival can work to further aid the family in the situation.

-When a large scale disaster strikes, such as Katrina, Irene and the tsunami earthquake in Japan, time is critical to survival and search teams have their hands full with a large number of call outs.
+When a large scale disaster strikes, such as tornadoes, Katrina and the tsunami earthquake in Japan, time is critical to survival.
+Search teams have their hands full with a large number of call outs.

 The trained Family Disaster Dog can help rescuers by saving time because the dog is on location at the time of the incident.